 With this data situation, the best possible safety for the exclusion of damage to reproductive organs and of an impairment of reproduction in humans is guaranteed within the framework of a drug marketing authorisation.

-Is there a risk that the DNA from vector vaccines such as the COVID-19 vaccine from AstraZeneca can be integrated into the human genome?
+Is there a risk that the DNA from vector vaccines can be integrated into the human genome?

-The COVID-19 vaccine consists of an innocuous virus from the family of adenoviruses (cold viruses) from chimpanzees (adenoviral vectors).
-This virus does not replicate in humans.
-The genome of the vector was modified in such a way that it contains the gene with the blueprint for the production of an optimised surface protein of SARS Coronavirus-2, the spike protein.
-The human body has regular contact with adenoviruses – “common cold viruses”.
-Even in the case of a natural infection with adenoviruses, no genetic changes have so far been observed in human cells.
+The COVID-19 vaccines Vaxzevria from Astra Zeneca and COVID-19 Vaccine Janssen consist of viral vectors from adenoviruses (cold viruses).
+The genome of the adenovector was modified in such a way that virus propagation in human cells is not possible and, at the same time, the gene with the antigen blueprint (immunoreaction-causing pathogen component) is transferred into the cell.
+After the adenoviral gene transfer, the optimised surface protein of SARS-Coronavirus-2, the spike protein, is produced in a few body cells and presented to the immune system.
 Adenoviral vectors are generally considered as non-integrating vectors.
 This means that they do not integrate their genome into the cell genome.
-Like the genome of other adenoviruses, the genome of the COVID-19 vector vaccines on the basis of non-replicable adenoviruses will remain outside the human DNA (extrachromosomal) in the cell nucleus of infected cells.
+Like the genome of other adenoviruses, the genome of the COVID-19 vector vaccines on the basis of non-replicable adenoviruses will remain outside the human DNA (extrachromosomal) in the cell nucleus.

 Also, against the background that the adenoviral vectors – unlike natural cold viruses – cannot replicate in the vaccinated person, due to genetic changes, and are rapidly eliminated in the body, there is – based on the current state of the art – no risk of the adenovirus vector DNA integrating into the human genome.